Fresh Swiss investigation targets ex-FIFA president Blatter

 A fresh indictment published in April alleged Warner was paid $5 million by Russian interests as bribes to support the country’s winning bid to host the 2018 World Cup.
 Warner dismissed the allegations in comments reported by Trinidadian media.

-The new Swiss investigation is being overseen, according to the document seen by the AP, by prosecutor Thomas Hildbrand, who previously closed the file on FIFA’s Caribbean TV deal.
+The Swiss investigation is being overseen, according to the document seen by the AP, by prosecutor Thomas Hildbrand, who previously closed the file on FIFA’s Caribbean TV deal.

 Hildbrand joined the federal team handling soccer investigations last year amid turmoil in the prosecution office.
 The lead prosecutor of white-collar financial crime left in 2018 despite being cleared of a formal complaint about his conduct in FIFA cases.